-Financial instruments that potentially subject the Company to concentration of credit risk consist of cash, cash equivalents, and accounts receivable.
+Financial instruments that potentially subject the Company to concentration of credit risk consist of cash, cash equivalents, and investments.
 The Company places its cash primarily with domestic financial institutions that are federally insured within statutory limits, but at times its deposits may exceed federally insured limits.
-Further, accounts receivable primarily consists of current trade receivables from a single customer as of December 31, 2021 and 2020, which relates specifically to sales of its battery packs.